HaydnG/JSF-ShoppingSystem/README.md

 ![Homepage](https://i.imgur.com/woX0kFn.png)

-Done as part of a project peice - NOT READY FOR USE
+# Done as part of a project peice - NOT READY FOR USE
+# Corresponding Android Application code - https://github.com/HaydnG/GroceryShopping-Android-App--RESTful-

 # JSF Shopping System
 A JSF web application using the command interface design pattern.